tbrowder/Opt-Handler/README.md

     my $opt = Opt::Handler.new: :@modes, :@options;

 At this point, all recognized and captured modes and options are listed as key/values in hashes `$opt.modes` and `$opt.options`.
-Note each mode and option are considered together to extract unique abbreviations which will be shown with the `help` option.
+Note each mode and option are considered together to extract unique abbreviations which will be shown with the `help` option as demonstrated in the examples above.

-Now start handling your modes and options with your code.
+Now start adding your own code to handle your modes and options.
 You may want to extract multi-use options explicitly before handling the modes for convenience as shown in the following example.

     my $debug = $opt.options<debug>; # for convenience only
     for $opt.modes.keys {